 How to Apply

-- you have not taken any college classes since receiving your high school diploma (or equivalency).
+- you have not taken any college classes since receiving your high school diploma (or equivalency) or

 - you have taken courses since graduating from high school, but only in the military.
 (This does not affect your eligibility to get transfer credits for military coursework.)